Vajrayana Buddhist Council of Malaysia: Background information

 In 1998, with the encouragement of the Malaysian Government, a Malaysian Buddhist Coordinating Committee (MBCC) was formed, consisting of several national Buddhist councils.

 At that time, there was no council representing the Vajrayana Buddhist organizations in Malaysia.
-Hence, a proposal to form a council representing Vajrayana Buddhist organizations was first mooted in 1998.
+Hence, a proposal to form a council representing Vajrayana Buddhist organizations was first proposed in 1998.
 The number of Tibetan-based Buddhist organizations also had increased and there was a need for a representation of the Vajrayana Buddhist Community in dealing with the Government and other Buddhist umbrella bodies.

 After several years of discussion, a pro-tem committee was formed in April 2000.
 After many rounds of discussions, the formation of the VBCM was finally proposed with more encompassing aims.

 The VBCM was included as a participating member of the Malaysian Buddhist Consultative Council (MBCC) from 2000.
 Eventually, the VBCM was also recognized and registered by the Malaysian Registrar of Societies (RoS) on 12 June 2002.
 There were 20 founding member organizations in the VBCM.

-In 2008, VCBM supported the call by the Chief High Priest of Malaysia Rev. K. Dhammaratana Thera that politics should be kept out of the coming Beijing 2008 Summer Olympic Games and has urge all its member organisations, all other Tibetan Buddhist Societies or Centers in Malaysia and the general public, not to disrupt the Olympic torch relay.
+In 2008, VCBM supported the call by the Malaysian Buddhist high priest K. Dhammaratana that politics should be kept out of the upcoming Beijing 2008 Summer Olympic Games and urged all its member organisations, all other Tibetan Buddhist societies or centers in Malaysia and the general public, not to disrupt the Olympic torch relay.